Analysis of non-diffusive avalanche transport of energetic particles: Definition of transport regimes

 \section{Definition of transport regimes}

 When addressing the ITER 15MA baseline scenario, the proposed reduced model introduced in the previous sections effectively highlights the failure of the QL model in characterizing the relaxation process \citep{carlearo-ppcf}.
-In this respect, we stress again the importance of the sub-dominant part of the spectrum as the key ingredient yielding deviation from QL predictions.
-Anyway, we remark that, the decay of the QL assumptions actually does not guarantee the non-applicability of the model, also when strong mode-mode coupling is present (see the review \cite{ee18} and \cite{Besse11,ql20nc,gore18}).
-The observed discrepancy for the ITER case under investigation, thus, requires a carefull analysis of the stochasticization processes underling the distribution function evolution.
+Anyway, we remark that the breakdown of the QL assumptions actually does not guarantee the non-applicability of the model, also when strong mode-mode coupling is present (see the review \cite{ee18} and \cite{Besse11,ql20nc,gore18}).
+The observed discrepancy for the ITER case under investigation, thus, requires a careful analysis of the stochasticization processes underling the distribution function evolution.

 The relaxation process can again be analyzed with test particle analysis.
-Specifically, we track the mean square displacement as a function of time: MSD$=\langle[s(\tau)-\langle s(\tau)\rangle]^2\rangle$, where averages $\langle...\rangle$ are taken over the population of test-particles.
+Specifically, we track the mean square displacement as a function of time: MSD$=\langle[s(\tau)- s(0)]^2\rangle$, where averages $\langle...\rangle$ are taken over the population of test-particles.
 For completeness, we specify that the following analysis accounts for $10^6$ tracers for each run.
 Different behaviors of the MSD discriminate distinct transport features.
 In particular, diffusion is characterized by constant MSD$/\tau$ (for a different but complementary statistical approach, see \cite{VK12,Zagorodny03,KVG19,VK16}).